elanperry/data-engineering-challenge/README.md

 # Data Engineering Code Challenge

+## My Solution

+The API was made using Python and Flask and a SQLite database.
+Since the intended userbase for the API is other developers, the front end is very basic and interaction is conducted through REQUESTS.
+This sets up a framework for which developers can fetch JSON formatted data from the database and utilize it in their own applications.

+### Installation

+#### Docker

+To deploy the app to a docker container first build the image using:

+`sudo docker build -t used-cars-api:latest .`

+You can then deply a container with:

+`sudo docker run --net host -p 5000:5000 used-cars-api`

+From here you should be able to navigate to `localhost:5000` if working correctly, you will see a landing page with "Used Car Sales Data" at the top.

+#### If not using Docker

+You will need python3 installed on your system, install dependencies using `pip install -r requirements.txt` and launch the app through `api.py`

+From here you should be able to navigate to `localhost:5000` if working correctly, you will see a landing page with "Used Car Sales Data" at the top.

+## My Approach

+I started this challenge with some exploration of the dataset, this process is detailed in the jupyter notebook `data-exploration.ipynb`.
+As stated in the challenge description, this dataset is quite messy.
+I designed some ETL steps to clean up the data and prepare it for insertion in the SQLite database.
+In summary, there appeared to be lots of duplicated records in the csv file, as if someone had accidentally copy pasted the entire contents into the middle of the file.
+I decided to remove the duplicated data then performed some standard cleaning operations such as standardizing string case, stripping off extra whitespace etc...
+These methods can be found in `etl.py` which gets called by the `create_db()` method in `db.py`.
+Upon initialization, Flask also uses these methods to create the SQLite database if one does not exist.

+The Flask API server is launched using `api.py` and is exposed on port 5000 by default.
+It can be accessed via URL, in browser or using `curl` for example.
+Data is returned in JSON format.

+Database schema design is outlined in the pdf files found under `schema-designs`.
+I realized late into the challenge that my design could be improved, at that point I was too far into the challenge to implement the redesign into the API.
+However, I would argue that the original design is a workable solution for the current dataset.
+The redesigned schema would scale more effectively and could accomodate additional datapoints I could forsee being added in the future.

+## API Documentation

+### 'GET' Methods

+#### 'GET' All

+`/api/v1/resources/{endpoint}/all`

+This will return all records for a given endpoint in JSON format.

+Potential endpoints include:
+	sales: "sales" records.
+	vehicles: "vehicles" records.
+	stores: "stores" records.
+	vehicles_sold: "JOIN" operation on all 3 tables, resembles data from the original csv file.

+#### 'GET' Filter

+`/api/v1/resources/{endpoint}`

+This will return filtered records for a given endpoint based on query parameters in JSON format.

+Parameters can be specified and added to the end of the URL.

+Example:`localhost:5000/api/v1/resources/sales?id=9&purch_val=9000&sale_loc=9`

+Parameters:
+	id: optional
+	purch_val: optional
+	sale_loc: optional

+Potential endpoints include:
+	sales: "sales" records.

+#### 'GET' COUNT

+`/api/v1/resources/{endpoint}/count/{method}`

+This will return counts for a given endpoint based on an aggregate method.

+Examples:
+`/api/v1/resources/sales/count/by_store`: returns count of sales grouped by store location.
+`/api/v1/resources/vehicles_sold/count/by_brand`: returns count of vehicles sold grouped by vehicle brand.

+#### 'GET' AVERAGE

+`/api/v1/resources/{endpoint}/average/{method}`

+This will return counts for a given endpoint based on an aggregate method.

+Examples:
+`/api/v1/resources/sales/average/purchase_by_store`: returns average purchase price grouped by store location.

+### 'POST' Methods

+`/api/v1/resources/{endpoint}/insert`

+This will insert new records for a given endpoint based on query parameters.

+Parameters can be specified and added to the end of the URL.

+Potential endpoints include:
+	sales: "sales" records.
+	vehicles: "vehicles" records.
+	stores: "stores" records.

+#### 'POST' Insert Sale Record

+Parameters:
+	vin: *required*
+	location_num: *required*
+	purch_val: optional
+	sale_loc: optional
+	odometer: optional
+	color_sold: optional

+#### 'POST' Insert Vehicle Record

+Parameters:
+	vin: optional
+    	car_year: optional
+    	color: optional
+    	make: optional
+    	veh_body: optional
+    	engine_type: optional
+    	engine_liters: optional
+    	car_type: optional
+    	brand: optional
+    	veh_type: optional
+    	fuel_type: optional
+    	transmission: optional

+#### 'POST' Insert Store Record

+Parameters:
+	location_num: optional

+### 'PUT' Methods

+`/api/v1/resources/{endpoint}/update`

+This will existing records for a given endpoint based on query parameters.

+Parameters can be specified and added to the end of the URL.

+Potential endpoints include:
+	sales: "sales" records.
+	vehicles: "vehicles" records.

+#### 'PUT' Update Sale Record

+Parameters:
+	id: *required*
+	purch_val: optional
+	sale_loc: optional
+	odometer: optional
+	color_sold: optional

+#### 'PUT' Insert Vehicle Record

+Parameters:
+	id: *required*
+	vin: optional
+    	car_year: optional
+    	color: optional
+    	make: optional
+    	veh_body: optional
+    	engine_type: optional
+    	engine_liters: optional
+    	car_type: optional
+    	brand: optional
+    	veh_type: optional
+    	fuel_type: optional
+    	transmission: optional

+### 'DELETE' Methods

+`/api/v1/resources/{endpoint}/delete`

+This will delete existing records for a given endpoint based on query parameters.

+Parameters can be specified and added to the end of the URL.

+Potential endpoints include:
+	sales: "sales" records.

+#### 'DELETE' Delete Sale Record

+Parameters:
+	id: *required*

+# Data Engineering Code Challenge

 ## Introduction

 Imagine that you work in the technology department of used car dealership chain and you've been tasked to develop a solution